EV maintenance: what to do?

-Electric vehicles (EVs) feature some of the latest automotive tech on the market – but that doesn’t mean they don’t need a helping hand from their drivers sometimes.
-To get the most out of your EV, you need to give it proper care and attention.
+Electric vehicles (EVs) are equipped with lots of interesting technology, but that doesn’t mean they don’t need a helping hand from their drivers sometimes.
+To get the most out of your EV, regular service and maintenance is an important part of driving an EV.
 What exactly does this involve?

 Let’s start with the good news.
-EVs have fewer moving parts than vehicles with an internal combustion engine (ICE), which makes them much easier to maintain.
-With regular servicing, EVs can cover more than 160,000km in their lifetime.
+As EVs have fewer moving parts than vehicles with an internal combustion engine (ICE), it makes them much easier to maintain.
+With regular servicing, EVs can cover more than 160,000 km in their lifetime. ¹

 But don’t be complacent!
-If an EV is poorly maintained, major components like the battery have to be replaced.
-And this isn’t cheap.
+If an EV is poorly maintained, major components like the battery, it may happen that it needs to be replaced.
+And this can be a costly affair.
 In fact, replacing the battery can wipe out any total cost of ownership (TCO) savings that you might otherwise enjoy – so it’s absolutely vital to know your way around EV maintenance.
-Here are the top five tips in our toolbox!
+Here are five tips to remember when maintaining your EV.

-If you want to avoid replacing your battery, you have to treat it right.
+If you want to avoid replacing the battery, you must treat it right.
 That means following several best practices:

-- Don’t leave it plugged in for too long
+- Don't leave it plugged in a charger for too long

 - Don't overuse the quick charging feature